skypjack/entt/docs/md/entity.md

 ```

 As with the `destroy` function, also in this case entity ranges are supported
-and it's possible to force the version during release.
+and it's possible to force a _version_.

 In both cases, when an identifier is released, the registry can freely reuse it
 internally.
 In particular, the version of an entity is increased (unless the
 overload that forces a version is used instead of the default one).<br/>
-Users can probe an identifier to know the information it carries:
+Users can then _inspect_ the identifiers by means of a registry:

 ```cpp
 // returns true if the entity is still valid, false otherwise